jupyter/nbconvert/docs/source/index.rst

   Convert a notebook to an executable script.
   This is the simplest way to get a Python (or other language, depending on the kernel) script out of a notebook.
-  If there were any magics in an IPython notebook, this may only be executable from an IPython session.
+  If there were any magics in an Jupyter notebook, this may only be executable from an Jupyter session.

 * ``--to notebook``